 On a more poetic level, it’s about shifting away from the words, their meaning and the flow of time towards the minuscule details that you often miss and towards a mindful, meditative state.
 With the freeze pedal, I could extend a split second of speech into a static drone sound, magnifying the artefact to an unnatural but aesthetically fascinating scale.

 The piece starts off by using all of the six words of the poem, but as it unfolds, the algorithm starts to omit particular words until we are left only with a two-and-a-half-minute loop of the word/drone “remains.”
 So, in the beginning, you hear the difference between the individual actions/words, but over time you start to hear how the actual “frozen” takes differ from each other and how they interact.
-Thus, you are confronted with the same words but the different drone sounds they produce.
-This happens over and over again, until…. nothing remains.
+Thus, you are confronted with the same words but different drone sounds they produce.
+This happens over and over again until…. nothing remains.

 About the poem:

 The piece that Ramón selected for the composition reads: what remains when nothing is left.
 It’s as close to a koan as I could get at the time.
 I love how you’re literally left with nothing as a reader and forced to contemplate what that “nothing” is.
-Or isn’t.
+Or isn’t it?
 I love how Ramón’s interpretation of the poem took this notion of working with and around the “void” by deconstructing the poem: first, at a level of syntax, then by divorcing sound from meaning, and then slowly chipping away at the words until you arrived at “nothing.”

 About the performance:

 Lukasz Polowczyk: The recording session was like an exercise in mindfulness.
 We both had to be hyper-aware and at the moment to be able to hit the cues on time.
-I had to recite the words “on-cue.”
+I had to recite the words “on cue.”
 Ramón had to freeze a part of each word while I recited it.
 The time increments that we dealt with were infinitesimal.